Business Analytics Advisor for $1M–$10M ARR B2B founders

 After the Sprint

-Most clients continue with monthly ($5,000–$7,000) or quarterly ($3,000–$4,000) retainers to keep the flexible model current as their business evolves.
+Most clients continue with monthly ($5,000–$7,000) or quarterly ($3,000–$4,000) retainers for ongoing performance management, keeping KPIs and reporting current so they're never caught without an answer.
 The sprint builds the foundation.
 The retainer keeps it relevant.

 Add-ons & extras